Gerald Ford Fast Facts

 August 1976 - Narrowly wins Republican nomination for president over Ronald Reagan.

-1982 - Establishes the AEI World Forum; held annually in Vail/Beaver Creek, Colorado.
+1982 - Establishes the American Enterprise Institute's World Forum, which is held annually.

 October 27, 1999 - Receives the Congressional Gold Medal.